zopefoundation/z3c.pt/README.txt

 template language including i18n.
 It also provides a simple text template class that allows expression interpolation.

-Casual benchmarks pegs it 10x more performant than ``zope.pagetemplate``.
+Casual benchmarks pegs it 11x more performant than ``zope.pagetemplate``.

 In a nutshell:

-* Templates are bytecode-compiled
+* Templates are parsed and compiled into Python bytecode
+* While rendering only Python code is executed and no parsing happens
 * Pluggable expression implementation
 * Support for expression interpolation using the ${<expression>}-format
 * Non-XML friendly